OSC/ood-documentation/source/tutorials/tutorials-project-manager.rst

 Now we can edit our launcher again, and see that the new script ``simulate_fixed_reservoir.sh`` is available in the ``scripts`` selection.
-Since we know it will break if it runs with ``simulate_reservoir.sh``, we can edit the script option, select ``simulate_fixed_reservoir.sh`` from the dropdown, click 'Fixed Value' to prevent you from accidentally running a different script, and save the form.
+Since we know it will break if it runs with ``simulate_reservoir.sh``, we can edit the script option, select ``simulate_fixed_reservoir.sh`` from the drop down, click 'Fixed Value' to prevent you from accidentally running a different script, and save the form.
 Now we can click the 'Show' button to fill out this form.
 Since we have already made sure the ``account`` and ``script`` fields were set correctly, the only thing we have to fill out is the cluster to run it on.
-Once we do that and press 'Launch' at the botttom of the form, we will be redirected back to the project dashboard and see our job queued.
+Once we do that and press 'Launch' at the bottom of the form, we will be redirected back to the project dashboard and see our job queued.

 Leveraging Launcher Forms
 .........................

 You may have noticed a slight problem with that initial approach.
-Hardcoding the values solves the immediate issue of removing the need for arguments, but it means we have to go and edit the script each time to change these values.
+Hard coding the values solves the immediate issue of removing the need for arguments, but it means we have to go and edit the script each time to change these values.
 If we had to run this script for 20 different cities, for example, that is a lot of manual editing to prepare the next run.